Mooir Vannin

 The Isle of Man’s first offshore wind farm

-Ørsted is developing the Mooir Vannin Offshore Wind Farm.
+Ørsted is developing the Mooir Vannin Offshore Wind Farm located in the Isle of Man’s territorial waters.

 The name Mooir Vannin comes from the Manx language term for the Irish Sea – and literally translates as the ‘sea of the Isle of Man’.
-This is fitting as we bring forward these plans to develop the first offshore wind farm in the Isle of Man’s territorial waters, off the coast of Maughold Head.
-The project will help support the Isle of Man’s ambitious renewable energy, net-zero and economic growth targets.
+This is fitting as we bring forward these plans to develop the first offshore wind farm in the Isle of Man, off the coast of Maughold Head.
+The project will help support the Isle of Man and UK’s jointly shared ambitious renewable energy, net-zero and economic growth targets.

-We submitted our application for Marine Infrastructure Consent for the Mooir Vannin Generation Project under the Marine Infrastructure Management Act in March 2025.
+The submission of our application for Marine Infrastructure Consent for the Mooir Vannin Generation Project was accepted by the Council of Ministers of Isle of Man Government in August 2025.

 Name: Mooir Vannin Offshore Wind Farm